ghizlane-elatmani/ghizlane-elatmani/README.md

 Here are some ideas to get you started:
 -->
-## I'm a FrontEnd Developer
+## I'm a Front-End Developer
 - 🔭 I’m currently developping my personal portfolio!
 - 👯 I’m looking to collaborate with other content creators
-- ✨ 2021 Goals: Making more projects
+- ✨ 2022 Goals: Create more content and improve my development skills
 - ⚡ Fun fact: I love to play video games

 <br />